It's easy for most women to get pregnant.

-This particular myth is not only painful for infertile couples to hear, but it's also untrue.
+This particular myth is not only painful for infertile couples to hear, but it's also not true.
 First of all, it suggests that adoption is simply a means to an end (a pregnancy), and not, in and of itself, a valid and wonderful way to form a family.
-Secondly, only about 5 percent of couples who do adopt later become pregnant.
+Secondly, only about 5% of couples who do adopt later become pregnant.
 This success rate is the same for couples who don't adopt and become pregnant without further treatment.

 Husbands often leave their wives if they're infertile.

-As stated earlier, infertility is a medical condition that affects both men and women equally.
-In fact, about 40 percent of the time, the male partner is either the sole or contributing cause of infertility, according to ASRM.
-While many couples do find the process of infertility testing and treatment rigorous, stressful, and intrusive (not to mention costly), they do get through it -- together.
-Many partners also find new and deeper ways of relating to each other and discover that their marriage has become even stronger.
+Infertility is a medical condition that affects both men and women equally.
+In fact, in about 40% of cases, the male partner is either the sole or contributing cause of infertility.
+While many couples do find the process of infertility testing and treatment rigorous and stressful, they do get through it together.
+Many partners also find new and deeper ways to relate to each other and discover that their relationship has become even stronger.

 Infertile couples will never be happy or fulfilled.

-Being unable to conceive a much-wanted child (or carry a pregnancy to term) can fill a couple with sadness, grief, anger, despair, and even a sense of personal failure.
-While it's normal for infertile couples to experience a range of powerful emotions, most people do move through this life crisis successfully and gradually put it into better perspective.
-For some couples, "moving on" means letting go of their initial dreams of having a baby.
+Being unable to conceive a much-wanted child can fill a couple with sadness, grief, anger, despair, and even a sense of personal failure.
+While it's normal for infertile couples to experience a range of powerful emotions, most people do move through this life crisis successfully.
+For some couples, moving on means letting go of their initial dreams of having a baby.
 Other couples decide to adopt.
-But in either case, couples do learn that there is life after infertility and find myriad ways to fulfill themselves -- with or without children.
+But in either case, couples do learn that there is life after infertility and find myriad ways to fulfill themselves with or without children.